 - Get in touch with Big Give.
 We’ll send you a Champion commitment form, and once completed, we’ll help you curate your portfolio of charities.

 We know that you understand the needs of the children and young people in your community and what is needed to combat the longer-term impacts of the COVID-19 pandemic.
 Therefore, the funds raised throughout this campaign can be allocated to core or project costs and must be spent within 12 months of receiving them.
 See The Childhood Trust’s Grant-Making Policy for more information about some exceptions.
-Charities participating in the Champions for Children campaign are required to complete our reporting at both 6- and 12- months post-campaign.
+Charities participating in the Champions for Children campaign are required to complete our reporting at 12 months post-campaign.

 Funding is for costs that will be incurred within 12 months of the campaign.
-With this in mind, The Childhood Trust expects its funds to be spent by June 2024.
+With this in mind, The Childhood Trust expects its funds to be spent by June 2025.

 Match funding incentivises donors to support your charity, and having strong relationships with your donor base will help you to be successful throughout the campaign.